 The importance of financial literacy and education cannot be overstated.
-To secure an independent future for young people and children, as well as the financial readiness and security of a nation, the understanding of credit cards, loans, checks, balances, and saving for the future, are vital.
+To secure an independent future for young people and children, as well as the financial readiness and security of a nation, the understanding of credit cards, loans, checks, balances, and saving for the future, is vital.

 But rare is the school that teaches their young students about dealing with their own finances.